zmoox/ASUS_KPN_IPTV/README.md

 # ASUS_KPN_IPTV
 Collection of scripts and links to get your own asus router running on dutch KPN glasfiber internet.
+The scripts were sourced from basho's post at tweakers.net, with the following modifications:

+* modified the wan-start to automatically locate the router's CPU port (or as stated in the manual, CPU address).
+This means you no longer have to edit the script, so you can skip that part from the manual.

 ## links with information on how to configure your router:
 * [bas hoogers manual, pdf](https://bashoogers.nl/tweakers/V4_HANDLEIDING_EIGENROUTERKPN.pdf)